Are iPhones Really Better for Privacy? Comparative Study of iOS and Android Apps

 \subsubsection{PII Exposure}

-We found that, as suggested by our previous static analysis, more Android apps shared the AdId over the Internet (55.4\% on Android, and 31.0\% on iOS).
+We found that more Android apps shared the AdId over the Internet (55.4\% on Android, and 31.0\% on iOS).
 The reduced sharing of the AdId on iOS might be related to the reduced prominence of AdId access in iOS apps as found in our static analysis, and the stricter policies by Apple regarding AdId use (see Section~\ref{sec:static_permissions}).
-85.1\% of Android and 61.4\% of iOS apps shared the model and phone name over the internet, which can be used as part of device fingerprinting.
+85.1\% of Android and 61.4\% of iOS apps shared the model and phone name over the Internet, which can be used as part of device fingerprinting.

-Android apps also shared other system identifiers, including the Android ID (18.2\% of apps), the IMEI (1.3\% of apps) the Serial number (1.1\% of apps), and the WiFi Mac Address (0.6\% of apps).
-Newer Android versions than the one used in our study have replaced the system-wide Serial number and Android ID with app-specific identifiers, which reduces privacy risks.
-We did not find equivalent identifiers in iOS network traffic; iOS has long deprecated access to permanent identifiers (UDID with iOS 6 in 2012 and Mac Address with iOS 7 in 2013).
+Android apps also shared other system identifiers, including the Android ID (18.2\% of apps), the IMEI (1.3\% of apps), the Serial number (1.1\% of apps) and the WiFi MAC Address (0.6\% of apps).
+We note that these identifiers are no longer accessible as of Android 10.
+We did not find equivalent identifiers in iOS network traffic; iOS has long deprecated access to permanent identifiers (UDID with iOS 6 in 2012 and MAC Address with iOS 7 in 2013).

-\subsection{Tracker companies}
+\subsection{Tracker Companies}

 \textbf{Owners of Tracking Technology.} Since many tracker companies belong to a larger consortium of companies (see Figure~\ref{fig:verizon} for the example of Verizon), we now consider what parent companies ultimately own the tracking technology, i.e. the \textit{root companies} behind tracker companies.
 We report these root companies from combining the observations from our static and traffic analysis, and checking against our X-Ray 2020 (see Section~\ref{sec:company_resolution}).